k0m0r3bi/izhikevich_neuron_model/README.md

-This script provides the means to play around this spiking neuron modelisation.
+This script provides means to simulate spiking neuron and their interactions.

 [neurons] is a slice containing [nNeurons].